-20 Are there any regulations concerning the broadcasting of foreign-produced programmes?
+Are there any regulations concerning the broadcasting of foreign-produced programmes?
 Do the rules require a minimum amount of local content?
 What types of media fall outside this regime?

-The European Communities (Audiovisual Media Services) Regulations 2010 and the European Communities (Audiovisual Media Services) (Amendment) Regulations 2012 (the AVMS Regulations) implement the Audiovisual Media Services Directive 2010.
+The European Communities (Audiovisual Media Services) Regulations 2010 (SI 258/2010) and the European Communities (Audiovisual Media Services) (Amendment) Regulations 2012 (SI 247/2012) (the AVMS Regulations) implement the Audiovisual Media Services Directive.
 The AVMS Regulations provide that broadcasters, where practicable and by appropriate means, must progressively reserve for European works a majority proportion of their transmission time (excluding the time appointed to news, sporting events, games, advertising and teletext services) having regard to their various public responsibilities.

 In 2018, both the European Parliament and Council approved updates to the Audiovisual Media Services Directive, and this will lead to changes to the Irish regime following implementation.
-Draft legislation has been prepared by the DCCAE (implementing the revised directive and including 'online harm' additions) and this is being reviewed through the normal Irish legislative process.
-One fundamental change being proposed is the creation of a new regulator, the Media Commission, to regulate both linear and nonlinear broadcasting.
+Draft legislation has been prepared by the Department of Environment, Climate Action and Communications (DECC) (implementing the revised directive and including 'online harm' additions) and this is being reviewed through the normal Irish legislative process.
+One fundamental change being proposed is the creation of a new regulator, the Media Commission, to regulate both linear and non-linear broadcasting.